Lamden/docs/docs/lamdejs.md

 Public Testnet masternode is http://167.172.126.5:18080

 ### Create networkInfo object
-create an object that describes the masternode/network that you are going to send the transaction to network.
+Create an object that describes the masternode/network that you are going to send the transaction to the network.

 ```javascript
 let networkInfo = {